Layer 4 Load Balancing Definition

 There are appropriate use cases for layer 4 or layer 7 load balancing, despite the enhanced intelligence of routing decisions and functionality layer 7 load balancers offer.
 To meet an enterprise level demand for compliance, content localization, and efficiency and meet a variety of application needs while providing the best possible experience for any device, user, and location, application delivery controllers (ADCs) will ideally provide load balancing and manage traffic across layers.

 Yes.
-Avi Networks’ multi-cloud Software Load Balancer delivers applications at scale across all levels of the networking stack (L4-7) and any infrastructure.
-Avi’s software load balancer offers modern enterprises performance, speed, and reliability, forming the backbone of the Avi Vantage Platform.
-Learn more about Avi’s layer 4 load balancing solution and how elastic load balancing can handle sudden changes in traffic and other challenges here.
+The VMware NSX Advanced Load Balancer’s multi-cloud Software Load Balancer delivers applications at scale across all levels of the networking stack (L4-7) and any infrastructure.
+VMware NSX Advanced Load Balancer’s software load balancer offers modern enterprises performance, speed, and reliability, forming the backbone of the Platform.
+Learn more about VMware NSX Advanced Load Balancer’s layer 4 load balancing solution and how elastic load balancing can handle sudden changes in traffic and other challenges here.